We are analysing your feedback

 BEIS similarly require responsible persons to detail in OPEPs any arrangements in place with a specialist oil spill response provider (as detailed in the Guidance Notes for Preparing Oil Pollution Emergency Plans).

-As it stands, other than the requirement for the response provider to be accredited, there are no mandated standards for this service provision.
+As it stands, other than the requirement for the response provider to be accredited and the requirements of the approved accrediting bodies, there are no government mandated standards for this service provision.

 Through the implementation of a UK National Standard for Marine Oil Spill Response Providers, the MCA and BEIS seek to develop their oversight of an industry with strategic importance to the UK and to ensure that minimum standards are adhered to which are commensurate to the threat from marine oil pollution.
 The UK Standard will be applied by any accrediting body which submits a proposed scheme of accreditation to the MCA and BEIS for approval.